bluefeet/o-js/README.md

-o-js
+o.js
 ====

-The Javascript utility belt for objects and prototypes.
+Javascript utility belt for rich objects and prototypes.
+Ooooh!

 Please visit the website for more information: http://o-js.com